teammatehunt/tph-site/README.md

   Windows](https://docs.docker.com/desktop/windows/install/)
 - `docker-compose`: Comes with Docker Desktop for Windows

-For all the command in the rest of this readme, use the WSL or Ubuntu terminal.
+For all the commands in the rest of this readme, use the WSL or Ubuntu terminal.

 If you don't want to or can't install these, an alternative is to start a Ubuntu virtual machine and follow the linux instructions.